 OCMV provides a vital service for an underserved/forgotten demographic.
 The demographic we mostly serve is hardworking individuals or families living paycheck to paycheck.
 As more individuals/families live paycheck to paycheck, it becomes financially and emotionally challenging to be proactive and resolve a temporary barrier before it becomes a crisis.

 Our organization provides more than gap funding to prevent a temporary barrier turning into a financial, self-confidence, or well-being crisis.
-We provide an alternative for people to use their skills, abilities, and knowledge to personally overcome a barrier blocking their potential verses giving a “handout,” empowering them through their self-selective volunteering.
+We provide an alternative for people to use their skills, abilities, and knowledge to personally overcome a barrier blocking their potential verses giving a “handout,” empowering them through their self-selective volunteering.- Board Member

-PROCESS OF HELPING – OCMV currently collaborates with roughly 11 community partner agencies and 70 businesses in Knox County to pull resources together.
-Our community partner agencies are responsible for screening and submitting applications for individuals to OCMV.
+PROCESS – OCMV currently collaborates with roughly 11 community partner and 70 businesses in Knox County to pull resources together.
+Our community partners are responsible for screening and submitting applications for individuals to OCMV.
 The OCMV “People to People Fund” committee reviews an application within a few hours and determines if OCMV can provide a solution.
 If a solution is achievable, OCMV works with its local business partners, agency partner, and the individual/family to resolve the problem as quickly as possible.
 NO RED TAPE, swift action is how we operate.

 - Employment/ Skill Building: Assist with costs for items that enhance chances of advancement or secure employment.
 Examples: work clothes, protection gear, certificate training, fixing an unreliable vehicle.